DocPedia: Unleashing the Power of Large Multimodal Model in the Frequency Domain for Versatile Document Understanding: Introduction

-To attack the issue, OCR-free solutions have emerged as recent prevailing approaches in the field.
-Among them, most models commonly generate a sequence of tokens that can be converted into a target string~\cite{ye2023mplug,feng2023unidoc,ye2023ureader,zhang2023llavar,ye2023mplug-doc} or a structured format data~\cite{kim2022ocr,lv2023kosmos,lee2023pix2struct}.
-Such generative models are skilled at synthesizing and rephrasing information, which naturally can unveil the implicit content or purpose behind the source material, as well as provide deeper insights and more versatile responses to inquiries.
-As depicted in Fig.~\ref{fig1}, they can be mainly categorized into three groups, namely (a) \textit{vision-constrained}, (b) \textit{language-constrained}, and (c) \textit{unconstrained} types, described next.
+To attack this issue, OCR-free solutions have emerged as recent prevailing approaches in the field.
+Among them, most methods commonly generate a sequence of tokens that can be converted into a target string~\cite{ye2023mplug,feng2023unidoc,ye2023ureader,zhang2023llavar,ye2023mplug-doc} or a structured format data~\cite{kim2022ocr,lv2023kosmos,lee2023pix2struct}.
+Such generative models are skilled at synthesizing and rephrasing information, which naturally can unveil the implicit content or purpose behind the source material, as well as provide deeper insights and more versatile responses to the input inquiries.
+As depicted in Fig.~\ref{fig1}, they can be mainly categorized into three groups, namely (a) \textit{vision-constrained}, (b) \textit{language-constrained}, and (c) \textit{unconstrained} types, discussed next.

 Specifically, in vision-constrained methodologies such as LLaVAR~\cite{zhang2023llavar}, mPLUG-DocOwl~\cite{ye2023mplug-doc}, and UniDoc~\cite{feng2023unidoc}, the visual encoders largely rely on a pre-trained CLIP-ViT~\cite{radford2021learning}, operating at input resolutions of 224 or 336.
 These resolutions are designed for images featuring texts in medium or large font sizes, \textit{e.g.}, scene text, but prove inadequate for text-intensive high-resolution documents where more details are indispensable~\cite{liu2023hidden}.
 As shown in Fig.~\ref{fig1}~(a), when a high-resolution supermarket receipt is downscaled to 224 for model input, the text becomes unreadable, rendering these methods incapable of answering the three presented instructions.
 In contrast, language-constrained approaches, including Donut~\cite{kim2022ocr}, KOSMOS-2.5~\cite{lv2023kosmos}, and Pix2Struct~\cite{lee2023pix2struct}, employ high-resolution input for training their models with a vision encoder.
 They abandon the use of large language models~(LLMs) in vision-constrained methods~\cite{zhang2023llavar,ye2023mplug-doc,feng2023unidoc}, and instead opt for a lightweight language decoder~\cite{vaswani2017attention}.
 While these approaches demonstrate promising perception ability, their comprehension performance is often compromised.
 This is because the vital components of robust logical reasoning and extensive world knowledge, typically provided by the LLM, are not adequately incorporated.
 Taking Fig.~\ref{fig1}~(b) for example, in response to the instruction Q2, these models falter in providing accurate answers due to a deficiency in pertinent knowledge.